sharansankar/gender_recognition_svm/README.md

 ###Explorative Data Analysis
 As a novice to the field of Data Science, I always like to visualize the data prior to do any sort of manipulation.
 When implementing a classifier, I always like to look at the distribution of the data.
 When visualizing the data we can see that there is equal distribution of male and female points.
 ![data distribution](docs/data_set_size.png)

+Thus using metrics such as accuracy can be a valid measure of the model's performance.

+###Feature Extraction
+Given the lack of audio processing tools accessible in python, there were only a handful of features I could extract from real audio recordings.
+To determine the most appropriate features, I turned to academia.
+In a recent paper out of Columbia University (http://www.cs.columbia.edu/speech/PaperFiles/2016/levitan_prosody16.pdf), researchers were able to get significant progress in gender classification using the fundamental frequency and MFCC's.
+Luckily, the data set I had contained feature data on mean,minimum, and maximum fundamental frequency in the recordings.
+Having a possible set of features, I then tried to visualize the data as a function of these features.